inspatiallabs/inspatial-kit-doc/2. interactivity/signal.md

 // '{"player":{"name":"Charlotte","score":1500,"level":12},"timestamp":...}'
 ```

-#### Primitive Coercion
+#### Auto Coercion

+##### What is "Coercion"?

+_Coercion_ is a programming term that refers to the automatic conversion of a value from one type to another when required.
+In the context of signals, coercion means that signals automatically behave like their contained primitive value when participating in expressions or operations that expect a certain type (such as numbers, strings, or booleans).

 ##### Automatic type conversion in operations

-Signals can be automatically coerced to primitives in mathematical and string operations.
-Think of it like signals becoming transparent when used in calculations.
+Signals support auto coercion, so they can be automatically converted ("coerced") to primitives in mathematical and string operations.
+Think of it like signals becoming transparent when used in calculations under the hood, their value is used in place of the signal object itself.

 ### Example 1: Ben's Math Operations